ULStats/MA4128Assessment-2018/EMoloney-FreeStockDataAPI.md

 So that leads to one other option, pulling data from the brokers.
 This can be easily done through Interactive Brokers and all you have to do is setup up a demo account with them.
 Once the account is setup you will need to download a specially build python API module such as [IBPY](https://github.com/blampe/IbPy).
 Below is a crude funciton IB_add_series() I wrote that takes in 6 parameters (series, lookback, bar_size, time_break, client_id, regular_hours) and returns a dataframe consisting of stock prices for the desired list.
 The function also writes the dataframe to a csv file and saves it in a designated location on your computer.
+For more information on the data available from Interactive Brokers please click on the following [link](https://interactivebrokers.github.io/tws-api/index.html)